synw/microb/README.md

 ![Microb data flow](https://github.com/synw/microb/raw/master/docs/img/microb.png)

-Note: all components are independant and can be located at any machine: database, api server, static server, websockets server and terminal client
+Note: all components are independant and can be located on any machine: database, api server, static server, websockets server and terminal client

 External libraries used